 It was then I learned that the zip line figured in a plane crash four months earlier.
-A small plane got caught in the wire and plunged into the cove, killing a student pilot and her instructor.
-May they rest in peace.
+A small plane got caught in the wire and plunged into the cove, killing a student pilot and her instructor (RIP to both).
 Macabre much, but what to do?
 I already had my harness on.
 I didn’t want to overthink; I just wanted to get it over and done with.
 And so I plunged 650 meters across the sea.
 The ride took about a minute, enough time to take in the over-water view.
 It turned out to be a pleasurable experience, not the stomach-up-my-throat sensation I had expected.
 As with most fears, there was actually nothing to fear.
 It would’ve been a wee bit anticlimactic if not for the spectacular view while suspended mid-air.

 After our late lunch at Vitalis White Sands, we were on the road again to Vigan further north.
 As any tourist, we made several stops along the way.
 Passing through the town of Sta.
 Maria merited a visit to Our Lady of the Assumption Church, one of the country’s UNESCO World Heritage Sites.
 Walking up its 85 granite steps was a major part of its attraction.
 Indeed, Spanish era churches served more than a religious purpose.
 I would be inclined to believe they were primarily erected as citadels to protect seaside settlements from pirates and invaders.